MicrosoftDocs/sdk-api/sdk-api-src/content/lpmapi/nc-lpmapi-cbgetrsvpobjects.md

 Number of policy data objects being returned.
 If no policy data objects are being returned, the <i>LpmError</i> parameter must be set to LPM_OK, the <i>RsvpObjectsCount</i> parameter must be set to zero, and the *<i>RsvpObjects</i> parameter must be set to null.

-#### - **ppRsvpObjects [in]

-Array of pointers to policy data object.
-The buffer containing the policy data objects should be allocated using the <b>MemoryAllocator</b> function supplied within the
-<a href="/previous-versions/windows/desktop/api/lpmapi/nf-lpmapi-lpm_initialize">LPM_Initialize</a> function.
-The Subnet Bandwidth Manager (SBM) will free the policy data objects when they are no longer needed.

-If no policy data objects are being returned, <i>LpmError</i> must be set to LPM_OK, <i>RsvpObjectsCount</i> must be set to zero, and *<i>RsvpObjects</i> must be set to null.

 ### -param ppRsvpObjects [in]

 Array of pointers to policy data object.
-The buffer containing the policy data objects should be allocated using the <b>MemoryAllocator</b> function supplied within the
-<a href="/previous-versions/windows/desktop/api/lpmapi/nf-lpmapi-lpm_initialize">LPM_Initialize</a> function.
+The buffer containing the policy data objects should be allocated using the <b>MemoryAllocator</b> function supplied within the <a href="/previous-versions/windows/desktop/api/lpmapi/nf-lpmapi-lpm_initialize">LPM_Initialize</a> function.
 The Subnet Bandwidth Manager (SBM) will free the policy data objects when they are no longer needed.

 If no policy data objects are being returned, <i>LpmError</i> must be set to LPM_OK, <i>RsvpObjectsCount</i> must be set to zero, and *<i>RsvpObjects</i> must be set to null.